Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Introduction

-\oh maser emission, detected near the boundary regions of $\sim 10\%$ of the Galactic SNRs \citep{frail94,frail96,yz96-1,green97,kor98}, is a convincing signpost of the SNR interaction with molecular clouds.
-This maser emission, usually unaccompanied by maser emission in the other three ground-state transitions, is excited by OH collisions with \h\ molecules in a gas with temperatures between 50--125 K, density of $\sim$ \e{5}\cm{-3} and OH column density of $N$(OH) between \e{15} and \e{17}\cm{-2} \citep*{elitzur76,lock99}.
+For many years, the best unambiguous case of an SNR-molecular cloud interaction was the object IC~443, where broadened molecular lines \citep*[see][and references therein]{denoyer79,vand93} and shocked molecular hydrogen \citep{burton88} were detected.
+However, recent detections of \oh maser emission near the boundary regions of $\sim 10\%$ of the Galactic SNRs \citep{frail94,frail96,yz96-1,green97,kor98} have become signposts of the SNR interaction with molecular clouds.
+This maser emission, usually unaccompanied by maser emission in the other three ground-state transitions, is excited from OH collisions with \h\ molecules in a gas with temperatures between 50--125 K, a density of $\sim$ \e{5}\cm{-3} and an OH column density between \e{15} and \e{17}\cm{-2} \citep*{elitzur76,lock99}.
 These conditions can be found in cooling gas behind a non-dissociative C shock, irradiated by the X-ray flux from the SNR interior \citep{wardle99}.
-Thus SNRs associated with this maser emission are good candidates for studies of shock phenomena in molecular clouds.
-This has been supported by molecular-line observations of a few of these SNRs, which confirmed the presence of shocked molecular gas towards \oh maser locations \citep{frail98,reach99,lazendic02,reach02,lazendic04b}.
+Hence, SNRs associated with this maser emission are good candidates for studies of shock phenomena in molecular clouds.
+Follow-up molecular-line observations of these SNRs have confirmed the presence of shocked molecular gas towards the \oh maser locations \citep[eg][]{frail98,reach99,reach00,lazendic02,reach02,reach05,lazendic04,reach06}.
+Furthermore, new observations with improved sensitivity raised the fraction of maser-emitting SNRs to 15\%, implying that this fraction might become even higher with deeper searches for \oh\ masers \citep{hewitt09b}.